Kemerd/wheretf_website/app_description.md

 ✅ Advanced Search Accuracy – Finds even the most vaguely described items.
 ✅ Exclusive Beta Features & Priority Support – Early access to new tools.

-Who is WhereTF.ai For?
+Who is mixmate.ai For?
 Forgetful people – Stop losing everyday essentials.
 DIYers & Mechanics – Keep track of tools & hardware.
 Makers & Hobbyists – Organize craft supplies, electronics, and more.
 Business Owners & Shops – Use it for inventory & supply tracking.
 Warehouse Managers – Optimize product storage and retrieval.
-Why Choose WhereTF.ai?
+Why Choose mixmate.ai?
 ✅ AI-Powered Efficiency – Instantly find misplaced items.
 ✅ Voice, Text & Image Search – Multiple ways to locate your stuff.
 ✅ No More Wasted Time – Stop searching and just ask AI.
 ✅ Organized & Predictive – AI helps you optimize storage habits.
 ✅ Scales for Home & Business – Works for personal use, workshops, and even inventory tracking.

-💡 WhereTF.ai isn’t just a search tool—it’s your AI-powered memory.
+💡 mixmate.ai isn’t just a search tool—it’s your AI-powered memory.

 Get Started Today!
 🔹 Never lose your stuff again.
 🔹 Upgrade to AI-powered organization.
 🔹 Find what you need—when you need it.

-🚀 Download WhereTF.ai and make lost items a thing of the past!
+🚀 Download mixmate.ai and make lost items a thing of the past!

-📢 WhereTF.ai Landing Page – Full Breakdown
+📢 mixmate.ai Landing Page – Full Breakdown
 This landing page structure is optimized for converting visitors into paying users, keeping them engaged with punchy copy, visuals, and clear call-to-actions (CTAs).
 It also includes details so your AI can analyze and understand the product in depth.

 🔷 Section 1: Hero Banner (First Thing Users See)